Home - About AR - Learning Material - Clubs - Posters - EVs

 Should they resume, Volunteer Examiners will attempt to be at "Mayham" or similar events held at Wyong, NSW.

 You will need a US address, whether a friend's, a business contact, or a forwarding service (Shopmate has closed).
 Obtaining an FRN (FCC Registration Number) online for this address is now compulsory, using this online form, ahead of the exam.
-It is quite simple, with guidance availabe here.
+It is quite simple, with guidance available here.
+Note: Once registered, you need to then go to ULS Entry to manage your license.
+Very confusing, I know.

 You MUST select a contact address within the US, or its territories, that is, where the US Postal Service is the mail delivery organisation.
-While this system allows one outside the US, but this can only be used for business radio, etc, NOT amateur.
+While this system allows one outside the US, this can only be used for business radio, product approval, etc, NOT amateur radio.
 If you have a friend in Guam, Hawaii, Northern Mariana Islands, Puerto Rico, (US) Virgin Islands, American Samoa, or Alaska, then the system should give you a more interesting callsign, or allow you to select one via the "vanity" system.

-Payment is required, and if outside the US, depending on the examiner, US$15 cash, local cash as indicated by them, or potentially, a cheque from a US bank for US$15 made out to "ARRL/VEC" can be used.
+Payment is required, and if outside the US, depending on the examiner, US$15 cash, local cash as indicated by them, or potentially, a cheque from a US bank.
+For the ARRL it is US$15, made out to "ARRL/VEC"; they may also take payment by card.
 GLAARG exams may have lower fees.

-Once your licence is in the FCC Universal Licence System, it is ready for use.
+Once your licence is shown active by logging into the ULS, or in the FCC Universal Licence System Search, it is ready for use.
+You can also use this to see what callsign a fellow candidate, etc, got.

-This licence includes a callsign from the Sequential Call Sign System, and will be licence type: HA
+This licence includes a callsign from the Sequential Call Sign System, and will have "HA" as the licence type, or "Radio Service Code".

 Vanity Callsigns